justinangeloperez327/ground-gurus-training-laravel-inventory/README.md

 - `StoreItemRequest.php`: Validates the request data for storing an item.
 - `UpdateItemRequest.php`: Validates the request data for updating an item.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 ## License

 This project is open-source and available under the [MIT License](LICENSE).